9 Regression Assumptions and Diagnostics

 Present your diagnostics by showing several figures (any diagnostic plots with unusual or problematic results, or that make important points), with captions, and one or two paragraphs describing the results of your diagnostics.
 Be explicit about the model assumptions that may be violated, and the effect these violations would have on how we can interpret the results.

-Based on your causal diagram in Exercise 2.11, construct a model that you can use to answer the research question: Which states have the best SAT performance relative to the amount of money they spend, after accounting for confounding factors?
+Construct a model that you can use to answer the research question: Which states have the best SAT performance relative to the amount of money they spend, after accounting for the different populations of students taking the SAT in each state?

 1. Describe the model you have chosen and present a table of its coefficients.